Brush up on your Aussie wildlife knowledge for Australian Wildlife Week

 A ground-dwelling bird found in wet forest gullies and densely vegetated areas, the Bassian thrush breeds in winter when their favourite food – earthworms – are easier to find.

-When foraging, the thrush often stands still before dashing forward and then vigorously jabbing its sturdy bill into the ground to seize a worm.
+When foraging, the thrush often stands still before dashing forward and then vigorously jabs its sturdy bill into the ground to seize a worm.
 When males are foraging, they can carry up to 5 or 6 very large worms at a time, laying the wiggling pile down each time they extract an extra worm.

-Using small audio recorders hung in trees, known as ‘audio moths’, researchers from the University of Adelaide are listening out for the Bassian thrush’s unique call to identify where it can be found across more than 60 different sites in South Australia, including in parks, SA Water, Forestry SA and private land.
+Using small audio recorders hung in trees, known as ‘audio moths’, researchers listened out for the Bassian thrush’s unique call to identify where it can be found across more than 60 different sites in South Australia, including in parks, SA Water, Forestry SA and private land.

 Kowari

-Small in stature, with large upright ears, a light-grey coat and a distinctive black, bushy, coarse tail, the kowari is easily one of Australia’s cutest, yet lesser-known native species.
+Small in stature, with large upright ears, a light grey coat and a distinctive black, bushy, coarse tail, the kowari is easily one of Australia’s cutest, yet lesser-known native species.

 Despite being small in stature they are ambitious predators, hunting at night for invertebrates, small mammals, reptiles, rodents and even birds and their eggs!